Energy Sciences Network: Current Network Configuration (ESnet 5)

 In October 2011, ESnet rolled out its 100 Gbit/s backbone network, known internally as ESnet 5.
 The network is serving the entire DOE national laboratory system, its supercomputing centers, and its major scientific instruments at speeds 10 times faster than ESnet's previous generation network.

-ESnet partnered with Internet2, the network that connects America's universities and research institutions, to deploy its 100 Gbit/s network over a new, highly-scalable optical infrastructure that the two organizations share for the benefit of their respective communities.
+ESnet partnered with Internet2, the network that connects America's universities and research institutions, to deploy its 100 Gbit/s network over a new, highly scalable optical infrastructure that the two organizations share for the benefit of their respective communities.

 The project was funded in 2009 by $62 million in American Recovery and Reinvestment Act funds.
-Call the Advanced Networking Initiative, the Gbit/s network was a project to handle the expanding data needs between DOE supercomputing facilities.
+Called the Advanced Networking Initiative, the Gbit/s network was a project to handle the expanding data needs between DOE supercomputing facilities.
 In December 2014, ESnet extended its reach by deploying four new high-speed transatlantic links, giving researchers at America's national laboratories and universities ultra-fast access to scientific data from the Large Hadron Collider (LHC) and other research sites in Europe.
-ESnet's transatlantic extension delivers a total capacity of 340 gigabits per second (Gbit/s), and serve scientific collaborations.
+ESnet's transatlantic extension delivers a total capacity of 340 gigabits per second (Gbit/s) and serves scientific collaborations.
 To maximize the resiliency of the new infrastructure, ESnet equipment in Europe will be interconnected by dedicated 100 Gbit/s links from the pan-European networking organization GÉANT.
 The new trans-Atlantic links build on the success of the US LHCNet, a collaboration between Caltech and CERN, led by Harvey Newman of Caltech.

 ESnet6

-The scientific community is facing a growing challenge: dramatically increasing data volumes.
-Telescopes are scanning the universe with greater precision.
-Supercomputers are simulating scientific phenomena at higher resolutions.
-Sensors and detectors are gathering experimental results with greater sensitivity and speed.
-ESnet's next-generation network, ESnet6, is designed to help the DOE research community navigate this “data deluge” by giving them more bandwidth, greater flexibility, and faster data transfer capabilities.
+ESnet's next-generation network, ESnet6, is designed to help the DOE research community navigate increasing data volumes by giving them more bandwidth, greater flexibility, and faster data transfer capabilities.

-With a projected early finish in 2023, ESnet6 will feature a new software-driven network design that enhances the ability to rapidly invent, test, and deploy new innovations.
-The design includes:
+With a projected early finish in 2023, ESnet6 will purportedly feature a new software-driven network design that enhances the ability to rapidly invent, test, and deploy new innovations.
+The design is said to include: